PedroDiogo/ESP8266SensorNode/README.md

 * `/sensors/<device id>/humidity`
 * `/sensors/<device id>/heatindex`

+Both temperature readings - `temperature` and `heatindex` - are sent in Celsius, while `humidity` is sent in percentage.

 The `<device id>` can be customized via the WiFiManager UI, during the first initialization of the sensor node.

 The `sensors` prefix can be changed by changing the `PREFIX_DEFAULT` in `Constants.h`.